 Another disadvantage is the safety factor.
 While we often hear of drowning in the backyard pool, if you have the right kind of safety fence and gate, the danger is almost eliminated.
 No little toddlers can reach up high enough to open the gate.
 And you can take your children to swimming lessons when they are quite small, to make it even safer.

 Statistics show that Australia in general has a love affair with air conditioners and why wouldn’t we when temperatures soar into the 40s and 50s Centigrade each summer?
-With this summer being the hottest for some time, many more people are turning to the split system air conditioner to get a little coolness into their homes.
+With this summer being the hottest for some time, many more people are turning to get advice from electricians such as Electrician Perth Experts and organising the split system air conditioner to get a little coolness into their homes.

 That brings up the question; which is better, a single split system or a multi head system?
 Since most people understand the single split system has one outside unit consisting of a compressor and fan, and one inside head, usually up on the wall, let’s take a quick look at the multi head system.